Cazlorentz/C-Sharp-PocketMath/README.md

 =========================

-This program was made for the purpose of optimizing shool time spent of mathematical assignemnts in high school and, to a certain extend, college.
+This program was made for the purpose of optimizing school time spent of mathematical assignments in high school and, to a certain extend, college.

 All icons are copyrighted and are not